kwpick18/DataViz_Final_Project/updates.md

 ## March 30th Beginning of Class

 I was playing with my first app for some time trying to clean it up and make it look nicer.
 I learned how to add a title to it which was easy but I couldn't do a facet_wrap function to my scatterplot output like I would like to do.
 I also kind of figured out my hypothesis for what I want this project to examine.
 "More shots = More goals?"

+## March 30th End of Class

+I made some progress in my understanding as well as in the app itself.
+I finally was able to facet my graphs but still not in the format that I want.
+I made headway on creating a reactive table below the visualization to make understanding the data easier for the viewer.
+I may even add panels to the app to make it less messy.